-- 7. The water valve (supplied in the icemaker kit, if not already on your model) has a compression fitting protruding through the compressor compartment cover at the rear of the refrigerator.
-Assemble compression nut on compression fitting as shown above Insert end of tubing into connector and tighten compression nut.
+7. Your model has a water valve compression fitting coming through the rear wall of the refrigerator.
+Assemble compression nut on compression fitting as shown above.
+Insert end of tubing into connector and tighten compression nut.
 Be sure end of tubing is square in connector and is inserted as far as it will go.
 Do not overtighten.
 Be sure there is enough extra tubing (coiled into three turns of about 10" diameter) to allow refrigerator to move out from wall after installation.
-Secure tubing in metal clamp at top right corner of compressor compartment cover. - 8.
-Turn shutoff valve ON: TIGHTEN ANY CONNECTIONS OR NUTS THAT LEAK. - 9.
-Copper tubing may now be fastened to baseboard. - 10.
-Your ice cubes can only be as fresh-tasting as the water that produces them.
+Secure tubing in metal clamp at top right corner of compressor compartment cover.

+8. Turn shutoff valve ON.
+TIGHTEN ANY CONNECTIONS OR NUTS THAT LEAK.

+9. Copper tubing may now be fastened to baseboard.

+10. Your ice cubes can only be as fresh-tasting as the water that produces them.
 That's why it is a good idea to purify the water with a water filter.
 The water filter is an optional part at extra cost and is available from the Sears Service Center.
-Order Filter No. 978488 and install at the inlet water tube connection. - 11.
-Water Pressure Limitations: Not below (15 P.S.L.) or above (125 P.S.L.)
+Order Filter No. 978488 and install at the inlet water tube connection.

+11. Water Pressure Limitations: Not below (15 P.S.I.) or above (125 P.S.L).
 If a problem occurs, call your Utility Company.